Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 You obviously know absolutely nothing about how weather forecasting works.

 Re: Adios, bureaucrats!
-There's an app for your jo (Score:3, Informative)
+There's an app for your jo (Score:5, Insightful)

 I don't need 248 to tell me what a single app can do in real time with better accuracy.